microsoft/qlib/README.md

 Under offline mode, the data will be deployed locally.

 Under online mode, the data will be deployed as a shared data service.
 The data and their cache will be shared by all the clients.
 The data retrieval performance is expected to be improved due to a higher rate of cache hits.
 It will consume less disk space, too.
 The documents of the online mode can be found in [Qlib-Server](https://qlib-server.readthedocs.io/).
-The online mode can be deployed automatically with [Azure CLI based scripts](https://qlib-server.readthedocs.io/en/latest/build.html#one-click-deployment-in-azure)
+The online mode can be deployed automatically with [Azure CLI based scripts](https://qlib-server.readthedocs.io/en/latest/build.html#one-click-deployment-in-azure).
+The source code of online data server can be found in [qlib-server repository](https://github.com/microsoft/qlib-server)

 ## Performance of Qlib Data Server
 The performance of data processing is important to data-driven methods like AI technologies.
 As an AI-oriented platform, Qlib provides a solution for data storage and data processing.
 To demonstrate the performance of Qlib data server, we